 There is relatively less evidence on programs explicitly targeting infant health.
 Nevertheless, convincing evidence from the United States shows that publicly provided food and nutritional advice to pregnant mothers has considerable effects on birth outcomes.
-The Special Supplemental Nutrition Program for Women, Infants, and Children (WIC), has been shown to have appreciable impacts on health at birth (refer to Bitler and Karoly (2015) for a clear overview).10 A number of policies directly designed to target health at birth exist in Latin America, though often rigorous evaluations have not yet been implemented.
+The Special Supplemental Nutrition Program for Women, Infants, and Children (WIC), has been shown to have appreciable impacts on health at birth (refer to Bitler and Karoly (2015) for a clear overview).
+A number of policies directly designed to target health at birth exist in Latin America, though often rigorous evaluations have not yet been implemented.
 These include programs such as Plan Nacer (Argentina) and Uruguay Crece Contigo (Uruguay).
 One notable exception is a CCT from Bolivia.
-Celhay et al. (2016) identify a significant reduction in rates of still birth following receipt of a relatively small CCT.
-In section 5.2 of this paper we benchmark the impacts of a range of early-life health programs such as WIC.
+Celhay et al. (2016) identify a significant reduction in rates of stillbirth following receipt of a relatively small CCT.
+In Section 5.2 of this paper we benchmark the impacts of a range of early-life health programs such as WIC.

 Evidence also exists on the impacts of non-targeted welfare policies on health at birth.
-Analysis from the United States suggests that the Supplementary Nutrition Assistance Program (Food Stamps) may increase birth weight by as much as 20 grams (Almond, Hoynes and Schanzenbach, 2011), and unintended impacts on child health have also been identified from the Earned Income Tax Credit (Hoynes, Miller and Simon, 2015).
-Another series of papers documents the impact of receipt of conditional cash transfers on infant health, even when these transfers were not directly targeting these outcomes.11 This includes the PROGRESA/Oportunidades program in Mexico (Barham, 2011), and the PANES program in Uruguay (Amarante et al., 2016), both of which identify considerable impacts on survival or (a reduction) in poor health indicators at birth respectively.
+Analysis from the USA suggests that the Supplementary Nutrition Assistance Program (Food Stamps) may increase birth weight by as much as 20 g (Almond et al. 2011), and unintended impacts on child health have also been identified from the Earned Income Tax Credit (Hoynes et al. 2015).
+Another series of papers documents the impact of receipt of conditional cash transfers on infant health, even when these transfers were not directly targeting these outcomes.
+11 This includes the PRO-GRESA/Oportunidades program in Mexico (Barham 2011), and the PANES program in Uruguay (Amarante et al. 2016), both of which identify considerable impacts on survival or (a reduction) in poor health indicators at birth respectively.